Dempsy/dempsy-commons/README.md

 </dependency>
 ```

-It's possible to use the Zookeeper implementation in test as there's a zookeeper implementation test-jar that's built.
+It's possible to use the Zookeeper implementation in test as there's a zookeeper implementation test-jar that's built and contains a general zookeeper test server.
 If you want to run tests against an embedded Zookeeper server then you can include the following dependency.

 ```xml
 <dependency>